Error-331/code_tests/docs/bible/links.md

 Thank the Teacher - June 17 (Law strips us of self-righteousness; grace and truth came by Jesus Christ; Moses brought us to Christ);

 The End of Religion - June 18 (Only Jesus has the authority on earth to wash away our sins);

+The Power of Rejection - June 19 (Jesus will never reject those who come to Him; do not fear to be rejected when sharing the gospel);